M17-Project/Module_17/README.md

 | 8        |  ground                    |  --                              |
 | 9        |  12V input                 | input (supply)                   |

 Additionally, there is a 2.54mm pin header just next to the DE-9 connector that can be used for convenient access to the baseband, PTT and CAT signals.
+Pin 9 doesn't have to be used, it only provides an alternative way for supplying the board.

 ### Kenwood mic-speaker connector
 On the left hand side of the board, there is a Kenwood-type connector.
 The pinout is standard and most microphone-speakers should be compatible with Module17.